jgmdev/ddos-deflate/README.md

 netstat -an | awk '{print $5}' | cut -d: -f1 | sort | uniq -c | sort -n

-IP addresses with over a pre-configured number of connections are automatically blocked in the server's firewall, which can be direct iptables or Advanced Policy Firewall (APF).
+IP addresses with over a pre-configured number of connections are automatically blocked in the server's firewall, which can be direct ipfw, iptables, or Advanced Policy Firewall (APF).
 (We highly recommend that you use APF on your server in general, but deflate will work without it.)

 ### Notable Features